o2r-project/o2r-platform/README.md

 ### Proxy for o2r microservices

-If you run the o2r microservices locally, it is useful to run a local nginx to make all API endpoints available under one port (`80`), and use the same nginx to serve the application in this repo.
+If you run the o2r microservices locally as a developer, it is useful to run a local nginx to make all API endpoints available under one port (`80`), and use the same nginx to serve the application in this repo.
 A nginx configuration file to achieve this is `test/nginx.conf`.

 ```bash
 #sed -i -e 's|http://o2r.uni-muenster.de/api/v1|http://localhost/api/v1|g' js/app.js